TelenorStartIoT/tutorials/03-arduino-mkrnb1500-coap/README.md

 You will learn how to:

 1. Sign up for a Managed IoT Cloud (MIC) platform account
 2. Download the software you need

-  * assemble the dev-kit and connect it to the Arduino Desktop IDE
+3. Assemble the dev-kit and connect it to the Arduino Desktop IDE

-  * create a Telenor Managed IoT Cloud (MIC) platform account
+- create a Telenor Managed IoT Cloud (MIC) platform account
-  * register your dev-kit in MIC and create payload transformations
+- register your dev-kit in MIC and create payload transformations
-  * program the dev-kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
+- program the dev-kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
-  * view your data in MIC
+- view your data in MIC

 You can also find a lot of info related to the Arduino MKR NB 1500 on Arduino's own documentation site: https://www.arduino.cc/en/Guide/MKRNB1500